Terraform Input Variables¶

 - When using environment variables to set sensitive values, keep in mind that those values will be in your environment and command-line history

-- When you use sensitive variables in your Terraform configuration, you can use them as you would any other variable.
+Example: export TF_VAR_db_username=admin TF_VAR_db_password=adifferentpassword - When you use sensitive variables in your Terraform configuration, you can use them as you would any other variable.

 - Terraform will

-these values in command output and log files, and raise an error when it detects that they will be exposed in other ways.
+redactthese values in command output and log files, and raise an error when it detects that they will be exposed in other ways. - Important Note-1: Never check-in

-- Important Note-2: Terraform state file contains values for these sensitive variables
+secrets.tfvarsto git repositories - Important Note-2: Terraform state file contains values for these sensitive variables

-Variable Definition Precedence
+Variable Definition Precedence¶

-Step-11: Understand about File
+Step-11: Understand about File function¶

 # Initialize Terraform